pingswept/me30-website/content/logistics/syllabus.md

 ### Labs

 Each ME 30 student is also assigned to a lab group that meets weekly in the Nolop Makerspace under the guidance of a Learning Assistant (LA), each of whom is a successful ME 30 alum.
 The purpose of these scheduled 1-hour lab times is to give students access to a smaller group of peers and a mentor (your LA) for hands-on support with circuits and code.
 We've worked hard to balance out the lab size for an LA:student ratio of about 8:1, so please attend lab on the day/time in which you are enrolled.
-Labs begin on Wednesday, Sep.
-10, 2025.
+In the first week of classes, labs (Sep.
+11 through Sep.
+13, 2026) are for breadboard-novices only -- students who have never worked with breadboards before.
+Please come if you are new to building circuits in breadboards!
+Required labs for all students begin on Wednesday, Sep.
+17, 2026.

 ### Asynchronous elements
 * 	 **Video mini-lectures** - Created and posted by the instructors.
 Several on a set of new topics each week.